learn-co-curriculum/dsc-one-sample-z-test/README.md

-The percent area under the curve from to a $z$-score of 1.19 is 88.2% (using the $z$-table or SciPy calculations), this means that the average intelligence of the tutored set of students is bigger than 88.2% of the population.
+The percent area under the curve from to a *z*-score of 1.19 is 88.2% (using the *z*-table or SciPy calculations), this means that the average intelligence of the tutored set of students is bigger than 88.2% of the population.
 But with alpha specified as 0.05, we wanted it to be greater than 95% to prove the hypothesis to be significant.

-Mathematically, you want to get the p-value, and this can be done by subtracting the $z$-value from 1, since the sum of probabilities is always 1.
+Mathematically, you want to get the p-value, and this can be done by subtracting the *z*-value from 1, since the sum of probabilities is always 1.

 ```python